patrickmineault/codebook/attitude.myst.md

 # Your learning journey

 Learning to code is a lifelong journey.
 The upper ceiling on programming skills is very high.
 Much like cooking, coding can be done on a purely utilitarian basis, or it can elevated to high art.
 [Even professional programmers with decades of experience go on months-long retreats to acquire new skills](https://www.recurse.com/about). *A good frame* for getting better at coding is to think of it as a *craft*.
-Reading this book is a great way to refine your craft through targetted practice [^CalNewport].
+Reading this book is a great way to refine your craft through focused practice [^CalNewport].

 [^CalNewport]: CS professor Cal Newport explores these themes in his book [So Good They Can't Ignore You](https://www.calnewport.com/books/so-good/).